 And of course, for those times when you’re at home or at work, in your day to day schedule, but you still want that spark of inspiration that comes from exploring the world through creative eyes?
 Don’t worry, baby, because Letters from Eva——my weekly newsletter, which is more like a mini-magazine——is made for that very reason.
 You are welcome to join the 4000+ readers who love the interviews with designers, playlists for every mood, favorite links, insider travel guides, art discoveries, and other magic that I curate twice a month.

 Yes, this is a business, but as I mentioned above with my book, it’s also a labor of love.
 I believe that both travel and art have the power to expand our vision of the world, and of ourselves… if we let them.
 And so, I am here to help, in any way that I can, with that process.
-I’m here to help you connect with hidden creative gems from France and the American West, and to help you take transformative trips to those same incredible places.
+I’m here to help you connect with hidden creative gems from France, the American West, and beyond——and to help you take transformative trips to those same incredible places.

 Thanks for being here——and for reading this novel, lol.